Generic Name: glatiramer (gla-TIR-a-mer)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of glatiramer:

 Store glatiramer in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
 Do not freeze.
+Do not use glatiramer if it has been frozen; throw it away.
 Glatiramer may be stored between 59 and 86 degrees F (15 and 30 degrees C) for up to 1 month.
-Protect from light.
+Store away from heat, moisture, and light.
+Do not store in the bathroom.
 Keep glatiramer out of the reach of children and away from pets.

 - If you have any questions about glatiramer, please talk with your doctor, pharmacist, or other health care provider.